 Call (510) 642-9494 to get started.
 Learn more about counseling at the Undocumented Students Program.
 For help when we are closed, contact the After Hours Counseling Line at (855) 817-5667.

 Meet the Counselors

 Additional Mental Health Options

 - Bianca & Diana are both offering free Virtual Drop-In Consultations.

-Students can use the medical services at the Tang Center just as they would their regular doctor's office and urgent care center.
-Our facility is fully accredited, staffed by licensed and/or board-certified physicians, nurse practitioners, physician assistants, a nutritionist, and nurses.
+Students can use the medical services at UHS just as they would at their regular doctor's office and urgent care center.
+Our facility is fully accredited, and staffed by licensed and/or board-certified physicians, nurse practitioners, physician assistants, a nutritionist, and nurses.

 Professional health educators provide free lifestyle and behavior guidance to increase your academic and personal success on topics like time management, procrastination, resilience and stress management, exercise and sexuality.

 Nutrition Drop-in Counseling

 Nutrition education sessions are offered to all students and cover general nutrition topics including: